tanguybernard/computer-science-knowledge/cloud/aws/security.md

 ### Amazon GuardDuty

-Amazon GuardDuty(opens in a new tab) is a service that provides intelligent threat detection for your AWS infrastructure and resources.
+Amazon GuardDutyis a service that provides intelligent threat detection for your AWS infrastructure and resources.
 It identifies threats by continuously monitoring the network activity and account behavior within your AWS environment.